My Content: Hubs, Answers, and Forums

 These delicious muffins are packed with fruits and veggies.

 You have chosen a play.
 Dates are set.
 Auditions are done.
 Now you must cast the play.
-As I have stated in the first three articles of this series, this is the most important step in the process of directing a high school play.
-Choosing well who plays which role will make your job over the next few weeks much easier and less stressful.
-Here are my tips for making the best choices while casting your show.
+As I have stated in the first three articles of this series, this is the most important step in the process of directing a high...EDITOR'S CHOICE

 Try this delicious, healthy vegatable barley skillet casserole as a side dish or a main meal.

 The process of directing a high school play can be fun, challenging, and rewarding.
-Knowing which steps to take to get from your original idea to the standing ovation will make the process much less stressful and loads more fun.
-This article outlines the information that I find useful on audition forms.
+Knowing which steps to take to get from your original idea to the standing ovation will make the process much less stressful and loads...EDITOR'S CHOICE

 A discussion of John Dewey's philosophy of education.
 We need to find a happy medium in this country in order to start to regain progress with our educational system.